 Yes, it is meant to be parodic of Victorian prose but the overall effect quickly becomes buzzing and tinny.
 You sometimes think that Miss Hazelstone should have orated this novel from the stable door.
 On the upside, the humour soon blasts through everything with an elephant-gun force that is given emphasis by the previous fussiness of the writing.
 Sharpe also on occasion spits it out. “… the Chaplain had jumped at the opportunity afforded by the hanging to see a riot of prickly pears,” is one of my favourites.
 As is “… policemen clad only in bathing-trunks and with facemasks and snorkels clambering aboard the Jojo lorries and diving into piles of semi-liquid meat…”

 The sex in Riotous Assembly apparently innovates upon Wodehouse.
 The reviewers Toby Clements and Simon Savidge have each vividly described encountering Sharpe’s novels as children and being left “wide-eyed” by the smut.
-You might think that in the days before instant pornography, Sharpe’s fiction would have typically broadened the horizons of clueless suburban teenagers.
+You might think that in the days before instant pornography, Sharpe’s fiction must have broadened the horizons of many clueless suburban teenagers.
 Even so, the sex in Sharpe is often unmistakably horror.
 Let us savour the hypnogogic image of Miss Hazelstone, resembling “an elderly man with unspeakable feminine characteristics,” dressed in a salmon-pink rubber suit and poised to administer a penile injection.
 The death-dwarf in Daphne du Maurier’s “Don’t Look Now” is a mere baby by contrast.
-If Sharpe’s fiction was really the first introduction to human intimacy for many young readers, he is surely responsible for decades of terrified celibacy.
+If Sharpe’s fiction was really the first introduction to human intimacy for his younger readers, he is surely responsible for decades of terrified celibacy.

 Why cannot Sharpe’s writing be outdone, refined, or even just continued?
 Why do ambitious young writers today grow up to become Ian McEwan or Zadie Smith, and not Tom Sharpe?
 All of the relevant skills still exist, but I see them being practised purely in television sitcoms, and in farcical plays at the Edinburgh Fringe, and occasionally in student films on YouTube.
 Sharpe’s knowhow can be declared extinct within English literature.
 The middlebrow farce that Sharpe had invented is now as dead as the Apartheid system that it had once gaily reduced to rubble.